 Human trafficking involves the exploitation of a person for labor, commercial sex, or other service against their will.
-It victimizes youth and adults, Mississippians and otherwise, who are physically, socially or psychologically vulnerable.
+It victimizes youth and adults – Mississippians and otherwise – who are easily victimized.

-Human trafficking is defined as the act of recruiting, harboring, transporting, providing, or obtaining a person for labor services or commercial sex acts through force, fraud, or coercion; for the purpose of exploitation, involuntary servitude, peonage, debt bondage, or slavery.
+What it is: Human trafficking is the recruiting, harboring, transporting, or providing a person for labor services or commercial sex acts through force, fraud, or coercion.
+Victims are subjected to involuntary servitude: held against their will and forced to work, frequently under the threat of violence to themselves or their families.
 It includes any commercial sex involving a minor.
-People who are subjected to involuntary servitude are held against their will and forced to work, frequently under the threat of violence to themselves or their families.

 Human traffickers prey on those who become disadvantaged – even temporarily – due to age, social abandonment, economic hardship, disasters, emergencies or criminal activity.
 The demand for cheap labor drives the market for human trafficking victims.